-Myrtille created her workshop-boutique in 2008 driven by her desire to offer jewelry that is both beautiful and delicate and that provides strong and true emotions.
+Myrtille created her workshop boutique in 2008 driven by her desire to offer jewelry that is both beautiful and delicate and that provides strong and true emotions.
 Her pieces are timeless, elegant, and refined.
 All her jewelry collection is entirely handmade in her Parisian workshop, with all the passion that it requires and in the respect of exceptional craftsmanship.

 13. Monsieur Paris

 Behind Monsieur Paris, there is a woman: Nadia Azoug.
-In January 2010, without a business plan but a lot of instinct and common sense, Nadia starts her new project self-taught on the rue Charlot- in the Marais, ancient jewelry district- with the goal of creating jewelry made in Paris, more accessible than those found on the Place Vendôme and more qualitative than costume jewelry.
+In January 2010, without a business plan but with a lot of instinct and common sense, Nadia starts her new project self-taught on the rue Charlot- in the Marais, an ancient jewelry district- with the goal of creating jewelry made in Paris, more accessible than those found on the Place Vendôme and more qualitative than costume jewelry.
 She decides from the start to master the entirety of the manufacturing process: sourcing the materials, distribution, artisanal craftsmanship, everything is imagined and made at the delicate hands of the workshop Monsieur.